GMB co-hosts Piers Morgan and Susanna Reid have been back on-screen together two days and they’re already needling each other!

 This isn’t the first time Piers has snapped at his co-star for apologising for his swearing.

-Piers was reading out a tweet from one of his critics, which including the insult ‘knobhead’.
+Back in July, Piers was reading out a tweet from one of his critics, which included the insult ‘knobhead’.

 The 55-year-old journalist read the whole tweet, including the slur.

-Susanna then apologised on her co-star’s behalf for the swearing – the “use of the N word”.
+Susanna then apologised for the swearing: the “use of the N word”.

-Piers was clearly unhappy – for starters he’s not a man to allow anyone to make an apology on his behalf.
+Piers was clearly unhappy.
+Firstly, he’s not a man to allow anyone to make an apology on his behalf.